mdj0025/2210-hands-on/getting-started/README.md

 	Introduces basic requirements and procedures for lab.

 	@author:  Dean Hendrix <dh@auburn.edu>
-	@version: 2017-05-18
+	@version: 2018-01-11
 -->

 # Hands-On: Getting Started

 You are asked to perform several activities that will help you prepare for the COMP 2210 assignments.
-Although this is part of your calculated course grade, you are strongly encouraged to complete each task.
+Although this is not part of your calculated course grade, you are strongly encouraged to complete each task.
 Be sure to ask your TA questions if you have trouble.

 ## Canvas